in2code-de/lux/Documentation/Technical/Campaigns/UtmGenerator.md

 #### UTM generator

-UTM stands for Urchin Tracking Modules and is helpful to messure the performance of your online campaigns.
+UTM stands for Urchin Tracking Modules and is helpful to measure the performance of your online campaigns.
 This can be done with "UTM" GET parameters that are added to a target URL.

 General used UTM parameters in marketing automation and analysis: